Kilnamanagh: History

-Kilnamanagh, in Irish 'Cill na Manach', translates to 'church of the monks', referring to the church and castle established to house Saint Kevin and his followers.
+Its Irish name, Cill na Manach translates to "church of the monks", referring to the church and castle established to house Saint Kevin and his followers.
 Present day Kilnamanagh has ties to Glendalough, the other resting place of St Kevin.

 The ancient Church of St. Kevin, and a castle located in Kilnamanagh, were destroyed when the building of the housing estate commenced in 1974 by the estate's developers.
 The well that was built by St. Kevin is now covered up, but there is still a small garden around the well.
 The well and garden have been fenced in for fear of desecration.
 The gates are locked and access is controlled by the local church.
 There are many references to St. Kevin and his followers in Kilnamanagh; the school, church and local sports teams are named after him.
 The modern St. Kevin's Church was built in 1978.

 During the 1980s, a number of annual community events were held in the parish including a Sunday Fete and an annual cycle pilgrimage to Glendalough.

 Development of suburb

 Kilnamanagh was one of the largest housing estates in Europe at the time it was built by Tom Brennan and Joseph McGowan, who traded as Kilnamanagh Estates.
 On release to the market, the first tranche of 3-bedroom semi-detached houses were priced at £5,995.

 Kilnamanagh is divided into smaller neighbourhood areas such as Treepark (first built in 1980), Redwood (first built in 1974), Pinetree (first built in 1981 and is the only public housing scheme developed by the County Council), Elmcastle (first built in 1974), Parkhill (built in 1977), Birchview (built in 1972), and Tamarisk (built in 1975).

 The first houses built which were at Birchview, adjacent to the Greenhills Road, were the only houses in Kilnamanagh that had wooden floorboards on the ground level with under floor heating, and was the only part of the estate to have a street gas supply since its construction in 1972.
 Most of the other parts of the estate eventually had a street gas supply installed around 1990, with the exception of houses in the Elmcastle neighbourhood which had timber floors and gas ducted heating since their construction in 1974.

 The Luas red line and M50 are located between Kingswood and Kilnamanagh within walking distance of the entire estate.
+The Luas stops are Belgard and Kingswood.